 The EMS program provides individuals who work with ambulance services, rescue squads, fire services, and other first responder organizations the opportunity to earn either a certificate or an associate in applied science degree OR to obtain licensure at the various levels (without earning a college credential).
 The Advanced EMT pathway is designed for individuals who are currently licensed (or licensable) at the EMT level and the Paramedic pathway is designed for individuals who are currently licensed (or licensable) at the Advanced EMT level.

 Applications for the EMS program will be accepted on a rolling basis each year.
 Generally, EMS123 (EMT) is offered each fall, spring and summer semester.
-The Advanced EMT (Intermediate) and Paramedic courses generally begin each fall.
+The Advanced EMT is offered each spring and fall.
+Paramedic courses begin annually each fall.
+(EMCC reserves the right to cancel courses due to insufficient enrollment.)

 An application for admission is required of individuals seeking to enroll in any of the following:

-- EMS certificate program (includes EMT, A-EMT & 7 credits of general education coursework.)
+- EMS certificate program (includes credit for previously completed EMT, followed by A-EMT & 7 credits of general education coursework.)

-- EMS associate degree program (includes A-EMT, Paramedic & 23 credits of general education courses.)
+- EMS associate degree program (includes credit for previously completed EMT, followed by A-EMT, Paramedic & 23 credits of general education courses.)

 - Licensure at the A-EMT level (no general education coursework.)